danielvm-git/binance-trading-robot/README.md

 gcloud auth login
 ```
 #### initialize gcloud
-give it a name

-select your email

-create a new project

 ```bash
 gcloud init
 ```

+\Pick configuration to use:
+   Create a new configuration

+Choose the account you would like to use to perform operations for
+this configuration:
+   select your email

+Pick cloud project to use:
+   create a new project

+Enter a Project ID
+   give it a name

 #### Enable Cloud Buid API
 you can find it searching on https://console.cloud.google.com/